dankuck/vue-easeljs/README-draft.md

 <a href="https://www.dankuck.com/vue-easeljs/"><img src="https://www.dankuck.com/vue-easeljs/images/gary-running-short.gif" /></a>

 Check out this <a href="https://www.dankuck.com/vue-easeljs/">Live Demo</a>
 using Gary to see more of what you can do with vue-easeljs.
-In it, we change Gary's scale, add some text that follows Gary around using an `easel-container`, use attributes like `flip`, draw red and while circles on screen, listen for `click` events, use transparency, use anti-aliasing to retain the 8-bit look, and make Gary run around using Vue properties and a time out.
+In it we change Gary's scale and position dynamically, add some text that follows Gary around using an `easel-container`, use attributes like `flip`, draw red and while circles on screen, listen for `click` events, use transparency, use anti-aliasing to retain the 8-bit look, and make Gary run around using Vue properties and a time out.